LyashenkoGS/spring-boot-jenkins-demo/README.md

 # spring-boot-jenkins-demo
-An example for spring-boot jenkins workshop
+A Hello-world spring-boot based application for a jenkins workshop.

+## Prerequisites
+* java 1.8
+* maven
+##Deployment